ZakirG/open-daw/README.md

 You may be prompted to install additional packages.
 Once the app is running, navigate to http://localhost:3000/ in your browser.

-##### Upcoming features for version 0.1:
-- A dynamic grid to allow sequencing with eighth, 16th, and 32nd notes

 ##### Feature goals for version 0.2:
 - A midi-compatible piano roll